Heliciculture: Fattening/growing

 A layer of coarse sand and topsoil with earthworms is placed on the fattening pen's bottom.
 The worms help clean up the snail droppings.

-Snails that hatched the previous summer can be put in a chilled room for hibernation over winter.
-About 1 April, (adjusted for local climate), they are moved to the final fattening pen.
-In cases where there are several fattening pens, the smaller snails are placed in one, medium in another, large in another.
-One-third of a pound of H. aspersa snails require one square foot of pen.
-Snails lose weight when they estivate in summer, therefore some growers do not stock pens by weight but by count.
-For H. aspersa, 10 to 12 snails per square foot is the maximum.

 Harvest and purging

 Snails are mature when a lip forms at the opening of their shell.
 Before they mature, their shells are more easily broken, making them undesirable.
-For H. aspersa, commercial weight is 8 grams or larger.
+For C. aspersum, commercial weight is 8 grams or larger.

 The fastest, largest, and healthy snails are selected for next-generation breeders.
 This is typically around 5% of the harvest.
 The remainder goes for sales.

 Snail eggs may also be harvested and processed to produce snail caviar, but in order to do so systematically, special breeding units are created enhancing easy harvest of the eggs.